By Marc Lichtenfield, Chief Income Strategist

 In this report, I’ve assembled three of the safest high-yielding dividend stocks around.
 I also pull back the curtain on the strategy I use to assess the dividend safety of hundreds of stocks every day for my readers.

-Additionally, 2024 has been a breakout year thus far for the artificial intelligence (AI) industry in particular and there’s loads of money to be made investing in that market.
-Nvidia is the banner example here, its shares are up almost 150% at the time of writing.
+Additionally, 2024 was a breakout year for the artificial intelligence (AI) industry in particular and therewill be loads of money to be made investing in that market for years to come.
+Nvidia is the banner example here, its shares are up 22% at the time of writing.

-But any company involved in AI is poised to capture a portion of the $184 billion the industry is set to grow to this year and the $826 billion it’s set to be by 2030.
+But any company involved in AI is poised to capture a portion of the $244 billion the industry is set to grow to this year and the $1 tillion it’s set to be by 2031.

 The three companies in this report are all involved in this revolutionary industry, directly or indirectly.
 And each company is poised to profit in its own way.